 • There are a number of Internet technologies that make interactive collaborative environments available.
 Often the term 'Social networking software' is used.
-Examples include blogs (personal webbased diary or journals), wikis (modifiable collaborative web pages), and podcast sites (subscription-based broadcast over the web) supported by technologies such as RSS (really simple syndication - an XML format designed for sharing news across the web).
+Examples include blogs (personal web-based diary or journals), wikis (modifiable collaborative web pages), and podcast sites (subscription-based broadcast over the web) supported by technologies such as RSS (really simple syndication - an XML format designed for sharing news across the web).
 Using these technologies for activities can be motivational, develop oracy and presentations skills, helping children consider their content and audience.
 Schools are best protected by using the social collaboration tools within the school's Learning Platform, such as the London MLE.

 - Blogs: A School may want to use them as a method of online publishing, perhaps creating class blogs, or to creatively support a specific school project.
 A 'safe' blogging environment is likely to be part of a school's Learning Platform or within LGfL /LA provided 'tools'. - These are a popular aspect of the web for young people.
 Numerous sites allow users to share and post web sites, videos, podcasts etc. It is important for children to understand that these sites are public spaces for both children and adults.
 They are environments that should be used with caution.
-Users, both students and staff, need to know how to keep their personal information private and setup and use these environments safely. - Most schools will block such sites.
+Users, both students and staff, need to know how to keep their personal information private and set-up and use these environments safely. - Most schools will block such sites.
 However, students need to be taught safe behaviour as they may well be able to readily access them outside of school.
 There are educational, monitored services that schools can purchase such as GridClub SuperClubs.
-Additionally, the LGfL Learning Platform provides a safe environment for students to share resources, store files in an ePortfolio, and communicate with others through 'closed' discussions, etc. - Generative artificial intelligence (AI) tools are now widespread and easy to access.
-Staff, pupils and parents/carers may be familiar with generative chatbots such as ChatGPT and Google Bard.
-Greenvale School recognises that AI has many uses to help pupils learn, but may also have the potential to be used to bully others.
-For example, in the form of 'deepfakes', where AI is used to create images, audio or video hoaxes that look real.
-Greenvale School will treat any use of AI to bully pupils in line with our anti-bullying/behaviour policy.
-Staff should be aware of the risks of using AI tools whilst they are still being developed.
+Additionally, the LGfL Learning Platform provides a safe environment for students to share resources, store files in an ePortfolio, and communicate with others through 'closed' discussions, etc.